jspjut/CV/src/jobs.md

 June 2005 - March 2006

-Analyzed the performance of soft-core microprocessors on Xilinx FPGAs to develop tools for in- creased performance with reduced development effort.
+Analyzed the performance of soft-core microprocessors on Xilinx FPGAs to develop tools for increased performance with reduced development effort.
 Advisor: Dr. Frank Vahid.